 The Temples lie on a rugged stretch of coast typical of the Maltese coast for this area.
-Today the temples are covered with a huge cover to protect them from the elements.
+Today the temples are covered with a huge tent to shelter them from the weather.
 The temples are part of the UNESCO World Heritage Sites status.
 The two complexes, the Hagar Qim and this of Mnajdra, seem to have been built at different times, and their relationship is not known.

 The main entrance into the temple is through a Trilithon entrance.

 - It is a fact that in the south temple three aces are aligned with the position of the sun as it rises over the horizon on the first day of each of the four seasons of the year.